codama-idl/codama/packages/errors/README.md

 3. If you would like the new error to encapsulate context about the error itself define that context in `src/context.ts`.
 4. Add the error's message to `src/messages.ts`.
 Any context values that you defined above will be interpolated into the message wherever you write `$key`, where `key` is the index of a value in the context (eg. ``'Unrecognized node `$kind`.'``).
 5. Publish a new version of `@codama/errors` using changesets — maintainers will handle this via tha changesets CI workflow.
-6. Bump the version of `@codama/errors` or `kinobi` in the consumer package from which the error is thrown.
+6. Bump the version of `@codama/errors` or `codama` in the consumer package from which the error is thrown.

 ### Removing an error message